-- Perform at The Carl Sandburg National Historic Site located adjacent to the Playhouse
+Perform at The Carl Sandburg National Historic Site located adjacent to the Playhouse.

-- Perform at Midnight Studio, the weekly in-house cabaret
+Perform at Midnight Studio, the weekly in-house cabaret.

-- Perform in the annual summer fundraiser
+Perform in “Dark Night Revue,” our annual summer gala.

-- Earn points toward their Actors’ Equity Association membership (if desired)
+Earn points toward their Actors’ Equity Association membership (if desired.)

-Receive college credit (if pre-approved through their school)
+Receive college credit (if pre-approved through their school.)